1. SUPRA-RD Security System Overview for Second Life

 Alerts are sent to the intruder (if enabled), owner, and managers, detailing the reason for the alert (e.g., "Access denied", "Fast movement", "Too many attachments").

-9. Tips: Understanding & Countering Fast-Tracking
+9. Tips: Understanding & Countering Fast-Tracking in Second Life

 Fast-Tracking involves moving through a secured area at high speeds to bypass detection.
-SUPRA-RD's Anti-FastTrack Engine uses advanced motion tracking, a configurable speed limit, immediate actions, and randomized detection intervals to counter this.
+SUPRA-RD's Anti-Fast-Track Engine uses advanced motion tracking, a configurable speed limit, immediate actions, and randomized detection intervals to counter this.

 10. Troubleshooting & System Information